PipelineDeals/engineering_docs/job-tiers.md

 * Routinely meets or exceeds ticket SLAs
 * Proactively communicates with reporter about status of ticket, and sets appropriate expectations

-#### Technical Skills -- QA Engineer focus

-* Performs UAT on finished stories
-* Performs user-centric QA on features that have completed development, according to best QA practices and procedures.

 ### Initiative & Attitude

 * Learns technologies outside of PipelineDeals.